 As you can see in the above image, I’ve imported the Button component to use in my React App.
 It has a red squiggly line.
 When I mouse over the Button component watch the magic happen:

 We see this modal appear that tells us exactly what information we’re missing.
-Next I click on the ‘Quick Fix’ then Add missing attributes and voila.
-We see the label and icon props have been added as empty strings.

-<Button label="" icon="" />
+<Button icon="" />

-The great news is that when we render our Button component inside of our Jest test, we’ll get this same help from Typescript when testing our props.
+When using Typescript with React and Jest, the great news is that when we render our Button component inside of our Jest test, we’ll get this same help from Typescript when testing our props.

 Let’s take the code below in isolation to see what I mean: